rethinkpriorities/squigglepy/README.md

 ### More examples

-You can see more examples of squiggelpy in action [here](https://github.com/peterhurford/public-botecs).
+You can see more examples of squigglepy in action [here](https://github.com/peterhurford/public-botecs).

 ## Run tests